Holding Deposit post tenant fee ban

 What was decided and why?

-1. The evidence showed the prospective tenant paid the holding deposit on 15 July
+1. The prospective tenant paid the holding deposit on 15 July

 How can you avoid this happening in future?

-• Where a tenancy does not go ahead, the tenant is entitled to be refunded with a portion of the holding deposit where it is reasonable to do so.
-All deductions from the holding deposit should be justified
+• where a tenancy does not go ahead, the tenant is entitled to be refunded with a portion of the holding deposit where it is reasonable to do so

-• If the TFA, rules for retaining the holding deposit are not followed, it will be fully refundable to the prospective tenant or to the person who paid it
+• if the Tenant Fees Act rules for retaining the holding deposit are not followed, it will be refunded to the prospective tenant or to the person who paid it

 Part of the Brown & Brown Team